jmoudrik/deep-go-wrap/README.md

     * so far only DeepCL nets (*working*), pylearn2 on the way, easy to extend
  * I/O handling, data planes extraction
  * full GTP support using gomill library
- * pass implementation, by using GnuGo as an pass-oracle.
-This unfortunately means, that we have to wait for GnuGo, which is much slower than CNN.
+ * pass/resign implementation, using GnuGo as an oracle.
+Note that this slows thigs down a bit, GnuGo being slower than CNN.
  * move correctness checking
- * TODO:
-     * **any other ideas?**
+ * **Do you have other great ideas?
+Contribute, or make an issue!**

 #### DeepCL setup (under construction)
 1. Train your deepcl model